 - 1. Students who are not on the official class roll cannot attend the class.
 If the student believes they are not on the roll due to an error, please send them to the Registrar's Office.
 You may check your rolls in WebAdvisor throughout the semester.
+(Do not use the Blackboard rolls as your official rolls.)
 If a student is not on the roll beyond the census date, they cannot remain in the class or receive a grade for the course. - 2.
 Students who are on the roll but have never attended the class may be withdrawn by the instructor at his or her discretion on or before "W" day.
 If the student remains on the roll beyond the "W" date, they must receive a grade for the course.
 If you intend to withdraw non-attending students, state this clearly in your syllabus.